 With around 600km coastline, one of the top tourist attractions in Kerala are definitely to enjoy the beaches made of long stretches of golden sand and many coconut trees.
 Actually I think I haven’t seen as many coconut trees in my life as in Kerala!!

 Close to Trivandrum you will find two very popular beaches that you will want to add in your Kerala itinerary: Varkala and Kovalam that are perfect for anyone looking for a lively beach.
 We went to Kovalam beach for sunset.
 It was very pretty and interesting to watch the locals having fun in the big waves.
 It is perfect if you want to stay a few hours at the beach.
 If you would like to enjoy the beach a bit longer, let’s say for a few days or so, I would recommend Marari beach a bit more north.
 It is perfect for anyone who wants to relax as it is super quiet and also very clean.
 We had lunch at Marari beach resort, a very nice but quite pricey hotel if you are looking for a place to stay.

 Marari beach is situated close to Alappuzha (Alleppey) from where you can hop on a houseboat to cruise the famous Kerala Backwaters.

 Last picture credit : Kerala Tourism / Jinson Abraham

 Cruise the backwaters on a typical Kerala house boat

 The most famous tourist places in Kerala are probably the backwaters.
-The backwaters are a network of canals, rivers and lakes.
+The backwaters are a network of canals, rivers and lakes and a must in your Kerala itinerary.
 A landscape so special that the National Geographic Traveler awarded Kerala as one of the “50 destinations of a lifetime”.
 To visit the backwaters aka the Venice of the East, you can go on a cruise starting in Alappuzha.
 Prices for one day and one night are around 250dollars per boat and are negociable.

 Live the life of a local in Kumarakom